github-tools/github/README.md

 Github.js
 =============

 Ever wanted to store a file on Github right from the browser?
-Here you are:
+Here you are.

 ```js
 var github = new Github({